Packing list for Kruger National Park

 • Travel tissues & “Wet Ones”

 • Travel alarm clock

 • Photocopy of airline tickets and passport

-Have a look at our blog, entitled What to Pack for a Safari (Checklist), for more information.
+Have a look at our blog, entitled What to Pack for an African Safari (Checklist), for more information.